yapb/docs/docs/waypointing.rst

 #.
 Select ``1.
 Outgoing Path`` to create an outgoing path connection from the waypoint you are standing on to the waypoint you selected.
 #.
 Select ``2.
 Incoming Path`` to create an incoming path connection from the waypoint you selected to the waypoint you are standing.
 #.
 Select ``3.
-Bidirectional (Both Ways)`` to create a bi-directional (2-way) path connection from the waypoint you are standing on to the waypoint you select.
+Bidirectional (Both Ways)`` to create a bi-directional (2-way) path connection between the waypoint you are standing on and the waypoint you select.

 Waypoint Flags